ondemandenv/odmd-contracts-base/lib/utils/ONDEMANDENV_PLATFORM_schema.md

-# Platform Schema Architecture: A Developer's Guide
+# Platform Schema Architecture

-> **Cross-Reference**: This document details the schema implementation workflow.
-See `_contractsLib-kk/node_modules/@ondemandenv/contracts-lib-base/.odmd/ONDEMANDENV_PLATFORM.md` for general platform concepts and service patterns.
+> Cross-Reference: This document details the schema implementation workflow.
+See `.odmd/ONDEMANDENV_PLATFORM.md` for platform concepts and service patterns.

 ## 📋 Overview